Menu

 Historical Highlights

-In 2018, the Department of Energy's Office of Advanced Scientific Computing Research marked 40 years of support for high-performance networking and computing by comping a series of highlights.
+In 2018, the Department of Energy's Office of Advanced Scientific Computing Research marked 40 years of support for high-performance networking and computing by preparing a series of highlights.
 ESnet provides the following highlights of networking-related research:

 Algorithms to keep the Internet from collapsing: In 1986, the burgeoning Internet was nearly two decades old and had 10,000 users.
 It was also facing imminent collapse due to network congestion.
 Van Jacobson, a network researcher at Lawrence Berkeley National Laboratory, dove into the problem and co-authored the solution that is still in use today.
 At that time, ESnet was in its infancy and Berkeley Lab staff were among those helping to shape networking protocols and infrastructure.
 Read the full highlight.